sine2pi/ASR-model/README.md

-### NLP/ASR model with acoustic variable radii encoding (vRoPE).
+## Echo - NLP/ASR model with acoustic variable radii relative position embedding (vRoPE) that maps pitch to token.
+And some other stuff...

+Experimental - research model.
+Some of the modules and functions in the code are not part of the active model just yet.

+Pitch-Aware Processing: Integrates F0/pitch information throughout the processing pipeline, making the model sensitive to prosodic features of speech.

 To highlight the relationship between pitch and rotary embeddings echo implements two complementary pitch-based enhancements:

-1. The first uses pitch to modify theta (rotary frequency) -- Tests indicate that direct use of f0 without mapping resulted in better WER, 10k arbitrary?
+1. The first uses pitch to modify theta (rotary frequency)*
-3. The second adds direct similarity bias to attention
+2. The second adds direct similarity bias to attention
-4. Variable radii added in place of unit circle radius(1.0) associated with torch.polar.
+3. Variable radii added in place of unit circle radius(1.0) associated with torch.polar.
 The frequencies (f0) are time aligned with tokens creating acoustically-weighted positional encodings where the "loudness" of each position in the embedding space reflects the acoustic prominence in the original speech.

-By modulating the RoPE frequencies based on pitch (F0), we are essentially telling the model to pay attention to the acoustic features relate to sequence position in a way that's proportional to the voice characteristics.
-This approach creates a more speech-aware positional representation that helps the model better understand the relationship between acoustic features and text.

 1000 steps no f0: